exercism/DEPRECATED.help.exercism.io/app/pages/topics/getting-help.md

 ### ScreenHero

 If you need help and feel like it would be best to do a screen sharing session, [ScreenHero](http://screenhero.com/) has you covered.
-Feel free to ask through GitHub or IRC if anyone can help through a ScreenHero session.
+Feel free to ask through IRC if anyone can help through a ScreenHero session.

 ### Google Hangouts

 There has been some talk of having some Google Hangouts for folks to get together and talk about their code.
 Look for this in the near future!

+### StackOverflow

+Ask your question and tag it with "exercism" and, if relevant, the language that you're stuck in.

 ### GitHub Issues